The MENS Group

-If you think you are abusing your partner or may possess abusive tendencies, The Men’s Group is here to help.
-As part of Women’s Center & Shelter of Greater Pittsburgh, one of the nation’s first women’s shelters, The Men’s Group offers counselling and support to help men understand their situation and gain control of their feelings.
+If you think you are abusing your partner or may possess abusive tendencies, the MENS Group is here to help.
+As part of Women’s Center & Shelter of Greater Pittsburgh, one of the nation’s first women’s shelters, the MENS Group offers counseling and support to help men understand their situation and gain control of their feelings.

 How Can I Tell If I’m Abusive?